 CSS allows developers to separate content (HTML) from design (CSS), which makes websites easier to maintain and scale.

-Here’s the basic Syntax of CSS:
+Here is the basic syntax of CSS:

 selector {